AaronLai/realtime-todo-fullstack/frontend/README.md

 ### User Collaboration
 The application supports adding users to projects with different roles.
 The `handleAddUser` function in `BoardPage` manages this process.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request